 If allowed, try opening the following range: UDP 1025 - 65535.
 This range covers port ranges that will provide users the best experience possible.
 This will also eliminate the need for TURN; not relaying media through such network elements decreases latency.

-By default, codec is set to VP8.
-If you need to change the assigned codec for a particular project key, login to your portal to make the change.
+By default, the codec is set to VP8.
+If you need to change the assigned codec for a particular project key, log in to your portal to make the change.

 - Visit our dev page - https://tokbox.com/developer/guides/session-monitoring/